Topics

 10. User-Centric Design: Design with the user in mind.
 Understand the target audience and their needs, preferences, and behaviours.
 Create user personas and conduct user testing to gather feedback and improve the design.

-How to design a website for free-Things to keep in mind
+How to Design a Website for Free-Thing to Keep in Mind?

 Designing a website for free can be an exciting endeavour.
 Here are some key things to keep in mind: